 The #ANUTBC program is extremely popular and spaces are limited.
 Places are offered on a needs basis, as with everything that the Researcher Development team offers, our camps are an inclusive and safe space for all students to work.
 These camps are targeted for students writing towards the end of their degree.
 Your application will go through an application process assessing your thesis progress, goals for the camp and personal circumstances.

-#ANUTBC is advertised in the monthly HDR Update, which is mailed to all research students at the start of every month, and on our Twitter page.
-Thesis boot camp are delivered face to face on Kambri, ACton campus.
-Zoom is not available.
+#ANUTBC is advertised in the monthly HDR Update, which is mailed to all research students at the start of every month.
+Thesis boot camp is delivered face to face on Kambri, Acton campus and online options are not available.

 We will select based on the following criteria: how close you are to completion (with those who will not have another chance given preference), then we will consider your reported difficulties and any interruptions to candidature.
 We will attempt to balance this with ensuring a spread across colleges and gender parity.
-In order to participate in this opportunity, you are required to complete a thesis map, complete ANU COVID safety training, comply with all directions to ensure that we remain safe and healthy during our time together.
+In order to participate in this opportunity, you are required to complete a thesis map.
 If you have any questions about this, please email firstname.lastname@example.org.

 We also encourage Veterans' to continue making appointments with Academic Skills for one on one support, and attend relevant workshops.